canton7/s3-tar-backup/README.md

 aws_access_key_id = <your aws access key>
 aws_secret_access_key = <your aws secret key>

-; These keys can either be located here, or in your profiles, or both ; The value from the profile will replace the value specified here full_if_older_than = <timespec>
+; The rest of the keys can either be located here, or in your profiles, or both ; The value from the profile will replace the value specified here full_if_older_than = <timespec>